nuhame/mlpug/README.md

 \
 \
 \
-The following sections are documentation ToDo's: \
+The following sections are documentation ToDo's, but provide insight in to mlpug's features: \
 [The `logs` object](#the-logs-object) \
 \
 [Callbacks and the training life cycle](#callbacks-and-the-training-life-cycle) \